StaticShock93/BS_clone_project/README.md

+Bootstrap without the bootstrap...
-Pixel Perfect clone of the classic Bootstrap 5 landing page using custom HTML and CSS Check out the link below to see it deployed live via Netlify https://vibrant-goldstine-32ec91.netlify.app/
+A simple and satisfying clone of the good 'ol Bootstrap 5 landing page using our best friends HTML and CSS https://vibrant-goldstine-32ec91.netlify.app/